 As of January 2013, the Danish Gambling Authority (DGA) gained its independence and has its own Director and nearly 100 staff located across Odense, Copenhagen and Jutland.

 The DGA also grants licences to both online betting operators and online casino operators.
-Their online casino licence includes online and mobile device access to roulette, blackjack, baccarat, punto banco, poker, and gambling on gaming machines.
+Their online casino licence includes online and mobile device access to Roulette, Blackjack, Baccarat, Video Poker and gambling on slot machines.

 Furthermore, it also includes other games, which have elements of both skill and chance (so-called combination games) like Backgammon, whist, and guessing competitions.
 They have a public list of approved online casino operators available at Spillemyndigheden.dk for anyone interested in checking the legitimacy of a potential casino they wish to sign up at.

 In order to obtain an online gambling licence from the DGA, one needs to complete a thorough vetting and application process for both the business and the individuals involved in the casino business.
 The non-refundable application fees are approximately €38,000 but are discounted if a dual betting and casino licence is applied for.

 With clearly defined parameters of what gambling is, the DGA does allow for non-licensed gambling activities to be enjoyed under certain conditions.
 The following types of games and gambling enjoy direct exemption as a point of law:

 - Land-based tournament backgammon